mLamneck/SDDS_ESP_Extension/README.md

 framework = arduino
 lib_deps = https://github.com/mLamneck/SDDS_ESP_Extension.git
 ```
 4. PlatformIO has a built-in serial monitor.
 However, it's missing the ability to send messages so far.
-If you want to use it as you are used to in Arduino IDE, you can install [this].
+If you want to use it as you are used to in Arduino IDE, you can install [this](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-serial-monitor).

 5. Happy coding with PlatformIO!